nik012003/ripdrag/README.md

 It's designed to be feature to feature* compatible with [dragon](https://github.com/mwh/dragon), while being written in modern Rust and GTK4.

-*some features like --on-top can't be ported over because of limitation in gtk4
+*some features like --on-top can't be ported over because of limitations in gtk4
 # Use cases

 Many applications expect files to be dragged into them.
 Normally you would have to put your beloved terminal aside and open a file manager to that, but now you can just type ```ripdrag FILENAME``` and be done.